Sleep Apnea and College: Being Diagnosed at 20 Years Old

 I was now able to sit through my classes again and complete my homework without falling asleep every 15 minutes.
 And my suite mates didn’t hear any snoring!!
 It was definitely an adjustment to get used to: the mask on my face and using a machine every night.
 But to me, it was so worth it.

 I felt that I was way too young to be feeling so lethargic and tired every day.
 I was so happy to reach this space within myself.
 Once I did, it no longer bothered me how odd it was.
 Because at that point, I was able to laugh with them at the fact that it was wild that I was in college wearing a sleep machine.
 They always told me that their uncle and grandfather have the same thing!
 I needed the continuous positive airway pressure (CPAP) machine!

 I understand that my friends will probably never know what it feels like to be so tired you could sleep standing up.
 Or how frustrating it was to wake up 5 to 7 times an hour, every hour, every night.
 And that’s okay.
 I believe that those who really stand by you and care about you will understand.

 I believe that your health always comes first and that you deserve to feel well-rested and ready to start your day.
 Now, I am 27 years old.
 When I look back at this experience, I can still feel the apprehension I felt.
 But, I still believe that it was so worth it!

+Has anyone received a sleep diagnosis in college too?
 When were you diagnosed with sleep apnea?
 Tell us more!